 Handling returns through the Global Shipping Programme

 Your UK return policy will be displayed and applied to EU buyers; under EU law buyers have 14 days to say that they want to return an item.
 For non-EU buyers, eBay suggests that sellers communicate directly with buyers to work out a returns arrangement and solution.
-Exchanging items isn’t supported through the Global Shipping Programme so if a buyer returns an item for an exchange you have to organise the international postage for the replacement item yourself.
+Exchanging items isn’t supported through the GSP so if a buyer returns an item for an exchange you have to organise the international postage for the replacement item yourself.

-In all circumstances eBay will be responsible for refunding international postage costs, while you have to refund the cost of the item and domestic postage costs.
+In all circumstances, eBay will be responsible for refunding international postage costs, while you have to refund the cost of the item and domestic postage costs.
 If the buyer changes their mind about the item and wishes to return it you have to specify that they are responsible for covering return postage costs.
 Find out more about eBay returns here.

 Problems and feedback